Gopal-Khadka/Realtime-Chat-App/README.md

 - Users can leave the chatroom using `leave` option.
 - Added `UserChannel` model for mapping `Member/User` to `ChatGroup` and store `Channel Name`.
 - Create views for `delete`, `edit` and `leave` group.

+### Live Activity Monitoring
+If any member is active in any of common chat groups or private chats, we must be able to see the green status on the respective dropdown item.